 I didn’t know what I was getting into.

 From Joblessness to Ministry

-After going to the new church for a couple weeks, I was laid off from my job at HP.
+After going to the new church for a couple weeks, I found myself suddenly unemployed.
 I’m a person who gets really antsy (and annoying) when I don’t have anything to do, so I set out to find a new job as soon as possible.

 One Sunday morning, I bumped into Steve and told him how much I appreciated the Elijah List and that, since I had some spare time on my hands, I could help him out with some computer and web work, if he needed it.
-Long story short—I was hired on at about the same rate I would have made on unemployment.
+Long story short – Steve Shultz hired me on at about the same rate I would have made on unemployment.

 That’s when things started to unravel.

 My First Elijah List Prophetic Conference

 After I worked at Elijah List for a few months, I attended my first Elijah List prophetic conference at the Vineyard.
 I know that Bob Jones, Larry Randolph and a guy named Ed Traut (who was later removed from Elijah List’s links page for some unnamed indiscretion) were some of the speakers.
 (There were a few more, but they don’t come to mind.)

 During the conference, the extravagant worship and manifestations were in full effect.
 People were moving, twitching and making various noises in every corner of the building.
 Although I thought it strange that the worship was way more extreme than your typical Sunday morning at the Vineyard, I didn’t raise the question because I didn’t feel qualified to ask.
 In my mind, I was just a web guy, not a prophet or one with authority.